VictorWiedemann/designExercise/README.md

-# designExercise
-Simple game

-# dependencies
-To build and run, call
+# To build and run

 `./makeProgram.sh`